 I don’t know about you guys, but I’m crazy about stew.
 I just love it on a cold wintery day, cooking low and slow and if it’s fogging over the windows as it slowly braises, even better.
 I think it adds to the whole ambiance!
 I have several fave stews but of all of them, this is hands down the one I crave the most.
 It’s my Beef Stew with Wine (or not) and Bacon.

-I’ll find just about any excuse to make stew (and usually a storm or a snow day is one of them) and usually, there are potatoes in them or they’re served over potatoes; what can I say, I’m a Midwest girl at heart, but this one is the exception.
+I’ll find just about any excuse to make stew (and usually a storm or a snow day is one of them) and usually, there are potatoes in them or they’re served over potatoes; what can I say, I’m a Midwest girl at heart.
+This stew is the exception.
 Because it’s so much like Boeuf Bourguignon, it usually goes over noodles.
 It just seems right.
-But mashed potatoes are lovely with this, too.
+But you do you.

 About Beef Stew with Wine (or not) and Bacon:

 I think I hit above why I like a stew so much (and I should post more of them) because I usually make them on cold snowy days when we’re around the house, usually snowed in.
 It makes me think of my son (or before him my daughter, and before they were old enough, me) shoveling outside in the fresh cold air, the snow pristine and then coming into the warmth, shaking and stamping off the snow, cheeks red and feeling alive.
 Feeling that we’d accomplished something.
 And loving that because of the snow, we don’t really have to do anything or be anywhere, unless it’s down to the park on foot, dragging the sleds behind.
 Big snow days in Minnesota are like bonus days.